Gert-dev/php-ide-serenata/README.md

 Currently the following is required in order to get the package up and running:
   * **PHP** - To run this package properly, you need at least PHP 5.5.
 The code you're actually writing can be anything ranging from PHP 5.2 up to (and including) PHP 7.0.
     * **php-sqlite** and SQLite >= 3.7.11 - Required as back end for the indexing database.
-  * **PSR-compliant code** - Write code that follows the PSR standards, especially regarding namespacing.
+  * [atom-project-manager](https://github.com/danielbrodin/atom-project-manager) to manage your projects.
+When you have a project active, click `Packages → PHP Integrator → Set Up Current Project` (or use the command palette).
   * **Documentation** and **type hinting** - [See our wiki for more information](https://github.com/Gert-dev/php-integrator-base/wiki/Proper-Documentation-And-Type-Hinting).

-Note that folders that aren't readable (no permission) will be silently ignored!

-Some features may or may not work outside these restrictions. **Don't forget to open the settings page after installing to set up the package!**
+Some features may or may not work outside these restrictions.
+Codebases without namespacing or that don't follow the PSR standards regarding namespacing are not officially supported, but will most likely work anyway.
+Note also that folders that aren't readable (no permission) will be silently ignored! **Don't forget to open the settings page after installing to set up the package!**

 ## Performance tips
 * Use PHP 7 for the indexer.